-In the morning, walk with your Local Expert inside Edinburgh Castle for spectacular views of the town.
-Continue down the Royal Mile to the Queen's Holyroodhouse Palace before crossing over to the ‘New Town'.
+In the morning, travel down the Royal Mile to the Queen’s Holyroodhouse Palace before crossing over to the ‘New Town’.
+Next, walk with your Local Expert inside Edinburgh Castle for spectacular views of the town.
 The afternoon is free to shop on Princes Street.
-At night, selected departures venture to the Military Tattoo – a colourful mixture of historic battles and military manoeuvres, complete with pipes and drums.
+At night, selected departures venture to the Military Tattoo – a colorful mixture of historic battles and military manoeuvres, complete with pipes and drums.

 Cross the Firth of Forth into Fife and make your way to St. Andrews, the home of golf.
 After some time to explore, cross the Tay and drive to the charming Victorian resort town of Pitlochry.
 Next, stop at Culloden Moor, scene of the defeat of Bonnie Prince Charlie in 1746.
 Continue on to stately Inverness, where your grand hotel is perfectly placed in the centre of town.

 Go on a journey of discovery on a Loch Ness cruise.
 Soak up the scenery, historic monuments and intriguing tales of 'Nessie' in the heart of Scotland's great glen.
 Afterwards, pause for a photo of Eilean Donan Castle, set idyllically on a headland on Loch Duich.
-Then hear tales of Flora MacDonald and her vain defence of the Bonnie Prince as you cross the Isle of Skye.
+Then hear tales of Flora MacDonald and her vain defense of the Bonnie Prince as you cross over the sea to Skye.